Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: A general inference framework by repro samples

-We note that a nuclear mapping function does not need to be a test statistic, but if it is defined through a test statistics as in (\ref{eq:tT1}) then there are immediate implications.
-First, the confidence set $\Gamma(\*y_{obs})$ by the repro samples method is more desirable, since by Lemma~\ref{Lemma:1} $\Gamma(\*y_{obs})$ is either smaller or the same as the one obtained by the classical testing approach.
-Second, if the test statistic is optimal (in the sense that it leads to a powerful test), then $\Gamma(\*y_{obs})$ constructed by the corresponding nuclear mapping defined as in (\ref{eq:tT1}) is also optimal.
-We have a formal statement in~Corollary~\ref{cor:UMA} below, where a level-$\alpha$ {\it uniformly most accurate} (UMA) confidence set (also called {\it Neyman shortest}) refers to a level-$\alpha$ confidence set that minimizes the probability of false coverage (i.e., probability of covering a wrong parameter value) over a class of level-$\alpha$ confidence sets; cf., \citet[][\S 9.3.2]{tCAS90a}.
-A proof of the corollary is provided in Appendix A.
+There are two immediate implications from the special case with a nuclear mapping $T(\cdot, \cdot)$ defined via a test statistic as in (\ref{eq:tt1}).
+First, by Theorem~\ref{thm:NP},the repro samples confidence set $\Gamma_{1 - \alpha}(\*y_{obs})$ is never worse than the one obtained by the classical testing approach, thus is~more desirable.
+Second, if the test statistic is optimal (in the sense it leads to a powerful test or an optimal confidence set), the corresponding repro samples confidence set $\Gamma(\*y_{obs})$~is~also optimal.
+Corollary~\ref{cor:UMA-NP} below is the formal statement, where a level $1 - \alpha$ {\it uniformly most accurate} (UMA) confidence set (a.k.a. {\it Neyman shortest}) refers to a level $1 - \alpha$ confidence~set that minimizes the probability of false coverage (i.e., probability of covering a wrong parameter value) over a class of level $1 - \alpha$ confidence sets \citep[][\S 9.3.2]{tCAS90a}.